augt/forum/README.md

 ### Description :

 This projet is a simple forum application, where users can sign up, sign in and create publications that are visible to other users.
-Users can interact vith the publications by liking or commenting them.
+Users can interact with the publications by liking or commenting them.
 Users can also edit their profiles.

 This application is build with NextJS and styled-components on the front-end and uses NestJS with typeORM, postgreSQL and Docker on the back-end.